-This course is designed to allow students to explore the world of textiles and gain a solid foundation in sewing.
-Students are first introduced to the various methods of cutting fabric and hand sewing techniques.
-As class progresses, students learn how to maintain and operate various models of sewing machines.
+This course allows students to explore the world of textiles and gain a solid foundation in sewing.
+First is an introduction to the various methods of cutting fabric and hand sewing.
+As class progresses, students learn to maintain and operate various models of sewing machines.
 After studying traditional and modern quilt designs, students focus the remaining class time on the creation of a small lap quilt.